 Users can make an unstructured text request like “create a task,” 'create new task,” or “I want a new task” which the LUIS service interprets as “create a task”.
 Using a secure integration with an external task tracking service (Trello), the bot is then able to ask the user the necessary questions to create a task based on user inputs.

 Chatbots are being used today by startups and commercial enterprises trying to break into the corporate enterprise space.
 Our time spent with the Microsoft Bot Framework has convinced us that bots are ready for enterprise, and there are use cases for their effective implementation today.

-For more information on this Labs' findings on the readiness of chatbots for the enterprise please contact us: firstname.lastname@example.org
+For more information on the Labs' findings on the readiness of chatbots for and possibilities for your enterprise applications, please contact us: firstname.lastname@example.org